Rubberband (Tate McRae song)

 "Rubberband" is a song by Canadian singer Tate McRae.
 It was released on January 20, 2021 through RCA Records as the third single from McRae's second extended play, Too Young to Be Sad.
-The song was written by McRae, Andrew Goldstein, Jacob Kasher, Natalie Solomon and Victoria Zaro.
+The song was written by McRae, Andrew Goldstein, Jacob Kasher Hindlin, Natalie Solomon and Victoria Zaro.

 Background

 Tate McRae teased the song's lyrics and its release date on Twitter prior to its release, and also uploaded a snippet of the song on TikTok.
 In an interview with Zane Lowe of Apple Music, in explaining the concept of the song, she remarked, "there's this thing when people get addicted to something or they're trying to overcome it, they have little fidgets, something that they do to distract themselves.
 And a lot of people actually put rubber bands on their wrist and snap it when they want something, and I thought it was a really cool concept to think about it in a love perspective".